Time icon

 A dependent care flexible spending account (DCFSA) is one of the most popular pre-tax benefits in the U.S., as it puts employees in the driving seat by allowing them to choose their preferred benefits.
 One of the primary advantages of DCFSAs is the potential for significant tax savings.
 Employees’ contributions to their DCFSAs are deducted from their gross income, reducing their taxable income.

-Our 2023 Benepass Benefits Benchmarking Guide found that among companies offering pre-tax benefits, 63% offer DCFSAs.
-These accounts are the third most-popular pre-tax benefit following health FSAs and health savings accounts (HSAs).
+Our 2024 Benepass Benefits Benchmarking Guide found that among companies offering pre-tax benefits, 78% offer DCFSAs.
+These accounts are the second most-popular pre-tax benefit following health FSAs.

 Why offer childcare benefits for employees?